nicklasnordfors/nicklasnordfors.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in Economics at Stockholm University.

-My research focuses on questions in labor, health, and public economics.

 My main fields of interest are environmental and development economics.
 I will be on the job market during the 2023-2024 academic year.